SarfiHabibova/RansomGame/README.md

 # RansomGame
-RansomGame consists of 4 levels, each designed to progressively challenge the user’s knowledge of cybersecurity concepts.
-Upon launching the game, users are presented with a choice of three paths: Red, Blue, or Essentials.
-This selection determines the thematic focus of the quiz questions.
-As users advance through the levels, the difficulty of the questions increases significantly to test their critical thinking and decision-making skills.
-To maintain engagement, the game features mini games between each level.
-These mini games serve two purposes: providing entertainment and allowing players to earn additional points.
-Penalty System
+RansomGame is an educational and interactive cybersecurity game designed to challenge your knowledge, critical thinking, and decision-making skills.
+By combining quizzes, mini-games, and a ransomware simulation, RansomGame offers a unique way to learn about cybersecurity concepts in a high-stakes environment.
+🌟 Features
+1. Choose Your Path

+    Begin by selecting one of three thematic paths:
+        Red Path: Focused on offensive cybersecurity concepts.
+        Blue Path: Centered on defensive cybersecurity strategies.
+        Essentials Path: Covers foundational cybersecurity knowledge.

+2. Levels & Progression

+The game consists of 4 levels, each increasing in difficulty to challenge your knowledge and skills.
+3. Mini-Games Between Levels

+Between each level, enjoy engaging mini-games that:

+    Provide entertainment.
+    Allow players to earn bonus points to boost their score.

+🔒 Penalty System: Simulating Ransomware

-RansomGame simulates the consequences of ransomware attacks by encrypting user files upon repeated mistakes.
-The penalties for mistakes are as follows:
+RansomGame simulates the consequences of a ransomware attack.
+Repeated mistakes encrypt your files, emphasizing the importance of caution and accuracy.
+The penalties are as follows:

-•	Level 1: Making three mistakes encrypts the user’s Pictures folder.
+    Level 1: Three mistakes encrypt your Pictures folder.
-•	Level 2: Making three mistakes encrypts the user’s Documents folder.
+    Level 2: Three mistakes encrypt your Documents folder.
-•	Level 3: Making two mistakes encrypts the user’s Downloads folder.
+    Level 3: Two mistakes encrypt your Downloads folder.
-•	Level 4: Making two mistakes encrypts the user’s Desktop files.
+    Level 4: Two mistakes encrypt your Desktop files.

-This progression emphasizes the importance of careful decision-making as users move through the game.
-Scoring System
+🏆 Scoring System

+    Time-Sensitive Scoring: Earn higher points for faster responses.
+For example:
-The scoring mechanism in RansomGame is time-sensitive, mirroring systems like Kahoot’s.
-Faster responses yield higher points.
-For example, answering a question with 30 seconds left on the timer earns significantly more points than answering with only 10 seconds remaining.
-In addition to quiz performance, the mini games provide opportunities to accumulate bonus points.
+        Answering with 30 seconds left on the timer scores more than answering with 10 seconds remaining.
+    Mini-Game Bonuses: Earn additional points during mini-games to enhance your final score.

-Decryption Mechanism
+🔑 Decryption Mechanism

-At the conclusion of the game, players can use the points they have earned to decrypt their files.
-This feature not only restores the encrypted data but also reinforces the consequences of mistakes while rewarding careful gameplay and timely responses.
+At the end of the game, use the points you’ve accumulated to decrypt your files.
+This feature reinforces the consequences of mistakes while rewarding careful decision-making and timely responses.
-By combining educational content with interactive gameplay, RansomGame offers a unique and engaging way for users to learn about cybersecurity while experiencing a simulated ransomware scenario.